 The operation of the plug-in is identical whether it is placed into the Acrobat plug-ins folder location by the installer or via a manual operation.
 If you don't want to run the .exe or Java or ActiveX installer, you can get the plug-in from here and copy it to the location given above.

 An .msi installer is available from here, along with instructions for signing that install for SMS delivery.

 FileOpen.api is loaded by Acrobat or Adobe Reader at application startup, i.e. when you load Acrobat/Reader, it loads the plug-in.
 However, the plug-in is invoked only when a document calls for it (i.e. if you do not attempt to open any encrypted content, the FileOpen.api is inactive).
 In short, the plug-in does nothing unless a document encrypted by a publisher using the system is open.

 When a user attempts to open a document encrypted by a publisher using FileOpen's software, the client reads information from the encrypted document and performs the following steps:

-The FileOpen Client will work on Windows 7 or later, Macintosh OSX, iOS, Android and Linux.
+The FileOpen Client will work on Windows 7 or later, Mac OSX 10.9 or above, iOS, Android and Linux.